Menu

 min Q1 med Q3 max IQR

 Histogram vs bar chart: Histograms show continuous data with no gaps between bars.
 The area of each bar represents frequency.
-Bar charts show \( discrete/categorical \) data with gaps.
+Bar charts show discrete or categorical data with gaps.

 Statistics & Data SL